torsor-io/yaw/README.md

 ### States are functionals

 If we view operators as random variables, states are *expectation functionals*.
-Eigenstates become expectations for which an operator has zero variance.
+Eigenstates become expectations for which an operator has zero variance:

 ```python
 psi0 = char(Z, 0)      # |0⟩ eigenstate